-At the Annual General Meeting of 2018, Fernando Neves de Almeida was present, on behalf of the Remunerations Committee.
-In addition, the Remunerations Committee Regulations approved in January 2019 provide for the obligation of the Chairman of the Remunerations Committee or, if not possible, another member of the Remunerations Committee, to be present and to provide information or clarifications requested by the shareholders at the Annual General Meeting.
+At the Annual General Meeting of 2019, João Duque was present, on behalf of the Remunerations Committee.
+In addition, the Remunerations Committee Regulations provide for the obligation of the Chairman of the Remunerations Committee or, if not possible, another member of the Remunerations Committee, to be present and to provide information or clarifications requested by the shareholders at the Annual General Meeting.
 Such presence is also required in any other case where the agenda includes a matter related to the remuneration of the members of the company's bodies and committees or when requested by shareholders.